adityachaudhari24/ecommerce-cloud-mini-projects/README.md

 **Re-build**: Recreate the application from scratch with cloud-native principles.
 Best For: Legacy systems too rigid for other approaches.

-Goal in this repository is to provide practical ready to use solutions which can be use as a reference for some part of any of the above migration patterns.
+Goal in this repository is to provide the practical ready to use solutions which can be use as a reference for relevant part of the migration/ implementation project.